rt75272/Undergrad/README.md

-# Undergrad
+# University Coursework
-Coursework from my undergraduate career
+Archive of some university coursework